0da/e-json/README.md

 * JsonString
 * JsonNumber

 In this case JsonStruct is JsonObject or JsonArray.
-You can know this by using decode.isJsonObject();
+You can find out which one, by calling decode.isJsonObject();

 JsonStruct has the following methods:
 * asChar()